farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 🌟 Chapter 13: Best Practices in Design Patterns
+# 🌟 Best Practices in Design Patterns

 You've got the pattern basics down, now let's take your test automation to the next level!
 Think of this chapter as the secret tips and tricks that separate the good testers from the pattern masters.